scala/scala.epfl.ch/records/2023-Q3-roadmap.md

 We would like to add support for multiple files to fix those issues.
 This has impacts on many levels, including the UI design.
 You can track the progress of this project [here](https://github.com/scalacenter/student-projects/issues/12).

+#### sbt

+In June 2023, the Scala Center took over the stewardship of sbt.
+According to many developer surveys, sbt is the most used build tool for Scala projects.
+Until 2020, the project was managed by Lightbend.
+Since then, sbt was led by Eugene Yokota on his free time.
+Given the importance of the project in the ecosystem, we decided to take over its stewardship.

+Our goal is to ensure the stability of the project.
+We want to make sure the thousands of projects that use sbt will continue to work in the future.
+At the same time, we want to bring as many improvements as possible (see the ideas suggested by Eugene Yokota [here](https://eed3si9n.com/sbt-2.0-ideas)).

+Last, we will investigate ways to secure the resources needed to work on the maintenance and evolution of sbt.

 #### Scala Contributors Academy